 With Colbinnabin set to paint their silo in the coming weeks, and an artwork at Katamatite on the way, towns have embraced the concept which has helped to bring thousands to the small towns.

 This unique outdoor gallery has captured imaginations and prompted many communities across the region to look at their own structures through fresh eyes.

 So, if you're interested in transforming your town's silo, here's what you need to know.
-If you have any other questions, or simply an idea, contact Alana Christensen on 5820 3237 or email [email protected]
+If you have any other questions, or simply an idea, contact the Country News team on firstname.lastname@example.org

 Silo Art Trail

-The Silo Art Trail is a compilation of six silos stretching throughout the Wimmera-Mallee district covering the towns of Brim, Patchewollock, Sheep Hills, Roseberry, Rupanyip and Lacelles.
+The Silo Art Trail started as a compilation of six silos stretching throughout the Wimmera-Mallee district covering the towns of Brim, Patchewollock, Sheep Hills, Roseberry, Rupanyip and Lacelles.

 Stretching over 200km, the silos have seen artists such as Adnate, Fintan Magee and Kaff-eine paint 30m murals of local faces on these silos.